No products in the cart.

 As former in-house counsel for Nationstar, one of the country’s largest mortgage servicers, Luke managed a large portfolio of lawsuits alleging various lending violations, origination fraud and loan-servicing errors.
 He also served as assistant general counsel to Aurora Bank FSB (formerly Lehman Brothers Bank FSB) during a critical transition period following the 2008 financial crisis, where he managed litigation and advised various business units on litigation risk, foreclosure practices and state and federal laws governing default management.

-Pre-order now and save up to 40% off of your purchase with the Early Bird Rate!*
+Order now and save up to 40% off of your purchase!

 Audio Recording & Materials Package – CD or Download: $